 What is Betternet VPN?

 Although there is a paid version available on iOS and Android, the free version will run on Firefox, Chrome, Android, iOS, Mac, and Windows.
+The VPN Betternet apps are really easy to use.

 How is Betternet free?